cicadaenjoyer/aag5734.github.io/dice.md

 **A simulated digital storefront that enables users to create accounts, peruse a selection of dice, proceed to checkout, and create personalized dice.**

-This site makes use of the Angular framework and is built with Typescript, HTML, and CSS.
+This site utilizes the Angular framework and is constructed using Typescript, HTML, and CSS.

 ![Large example image](/assets/images/Dicestore.png "Large example image")